top of page

 For small businesses, understanding how algorithms work is essential to building a consistent and effective online presence.
 That’s why working with a social media marketing agency for small businesses in Kansas City can make a measurable difference in long-term growth.

+One of the most common mistakes is assuming each platform operates with one universal algorithm.
 In reality, platforms use different ranking systems depending on where content appears and how users interact with it.

 How Platforms Actually Rank Content

+Instagram and Facebook rely on multiple ranking systems depending on content placement such as Feed, Reels, Stories, and Explore.
+TikTok personalizes the experience primarily through its For You page.
 The goal across all platforms is the same: to show each person content they are most likely to find relevant, based on their behavior.

 How the Instagram Algorithm Works